 The anti-painting of Joan Miró is not an actual technique as it is more of a statement.
 He didn’t mean to violate or deconstruct the norms and traditions of painting, but rather to remove all sacred qualities and status of the artistic work.
 It began with his claim:

-Miró tortured the canvas with unconventional methods: he burnt it, wounded it and perforated it in order to create a grotesque disfigurement.
+Miró tortured the canvas with unconventional methods: he burned it, wounded it, and perforated it in order to create a grotesque disfigurement.